AliceO2Group/analysis-framework/docs/framework/introduction.md

 In O2 the user data analysis is organized in analysis workflows, which are modular and flexible collections of interconnected data processors.
-The particular data processors, known as tasks for similarity with the previous analysis framework.
-Tasks are created by the end users and provide a C++ structure with conventionally defined callbacks and declarations of inputs/outputs.
+The particular data processors are known as tasks to ensure similarity with the previous analysis framework.
+Tasks are created by the end users and provide a C++ structure with conveniently defined callbacks and declarations of inputs/outputs.
 Any table known by the system can be used as input, including user-defined tables, allowing to build complicated multi-staged analysis algorithms from self-contained blocks.
 Outputs can be transient (intended for